kenning/BookForge-Studio/README.md

 Audio files, text files (like an audiobook, a chapter of an audiobook, or CSV files which include audiobook text and speakers) should be placed in the `files/input` folder.
 You can also drag and drop files in the interface.
 (Output files will generate in `files/output`.)

+## Books and voice clips you get for free

 **BookForge Studio comes conveniently pre-loaded** with:
 * 24+ public domain books (in English) pre-annotated with speakers from the